 As part of the FCM rules, the ISO reviews each delist bid and nonprice retirement (NPR) request to determine whether the capacity associated with the delist bid or nonprice retirement is needed for the reliability of the New England electric power system.
 All reviews are performed in accordance with Planning Procedure No. 10 (PP 10), Planning Procedure to Support the Forward Capacity Market.

 New Capacity Compared with Delist Requests.
 Static and dynamic delist bids are priced requests to remove capacity from the market for a single year.
-Delist bid requests, including Salem Harbor Station (FCAs #3 and #4) (see Section 6.4) and Vermont Yankee (FCAs #4, #5, #6 and #7) (Section 6.3), have influenced prices in the Forward Capacity Market and thereby provide incentives for new resources to be built. compares the amount of new resources participating in the FCM and receiving CSOs with resources—including demand resources—that chose to delist.
+Delist bid requests, including Salem Harbor Station (FCAs #3 and #4) (see Section 6.4) and Vermont Yankee (FCAs #4, #5, #6 and #7) (Section 6.3), have influenced prices in the Forward Capacity Market and thereby provide incentives for new resources to be built.
+Figure 4-2 compares the amount of new resources participating in the FCM and receiving CSOs with resources—including demand resources—that chose to delist.